Will Brooks (American football)

 Robert William Brooks (born October 25, 2001) is an American professional football safety.
 He played college football for the Tennessee Volunteers.

 Early life

 Brooks attended Vestavia Hills High School in Vestavia Hills, Alabama, and joined the Tennessee Volunteers football team as a walk-on.

 College career

-In Brooks's first four collegiate seasons from 2020 through 2023, he appeared in 39 games, where he notched 23 tackles with one being for a loss, and a pass deflection.
+In Brooks's first four collegiate seasons from 2020 to 2023, he appeared in 39 games, where he notched 23 tackles with one being for a loss, and a pass deflection.
 In week 2 of the 2024 season, he returned an interception 85 yards for a touchdown in a win over NC State.
 In week 8, Brooks notched eight tackles with one being for a loss, and the game sealing interception, as he helped Tennessee upset rival Alabama.
 For his performance, Brooks was named the Walk-On of the Week.